Isaac-kiptoo-kilimo/Moringa-Indepent-Project/README.md

 The purpose of the burgar website is to display burger sold and delivery services .
 The site contains

-six sections; the header, the order button, the delivery part, the explore menu section the hot deals
+six sections; the header, the order button, the delivery part, the our menu section, the explosion

 section, the contact us page and the footer.